-Clarke Energy, a Kohler company, is a multinational specialist in distributed power generation technology.
+Clarke Energy is a multinational specialist in distributed power generation technology.
 Our scope ranges from the supply of a gas or diesel fuelled power generation engine, through to the turnkey installation of a multi-engine power plant.
 Clarke Energy is an authorised distributor and service provider for INNIO's Jenbacher gas engines.
 The business has a strong focus on aftersales support; developing in-country resources to service and maintain our facilities, along with original equipment manufacturer approved spare parts.
 Our aim is to provide high quality products and installations supported by a reliable, accountable and localised after-sales service.
+Integrity is a core company value and after-sales service.
 Integrity is a core company value and Clarke Energy operates to the highest international standards of compliance.